-We will be required to reimburse our Adviser for our pro rata share of our Adviser's payroll and benefits expenses on an employee-by-employee basis, based on the percentage of each employee's time devoted to our matters.
-During the period from inception through December 31, 2003, these expenses were approximately \$222,000.
-The actual amount of payroll and benefits expenses which we will be required to reimburse to our Adviser in the future is not determinable, but we currently estimate that during the year ending December 31, 2004 this amount will be approximately \$425,000.
+We are also required to reimburse our Adviser for our pro rata share of our Adviser's payroll and benefits expenses on an employee-by-employee basis, based on the percentage of each employee's time devoted to our matters.
+During the year ended December 31, 2004 and the period from inception through December 31, 2003, these expenses were approximately \$903,000 and \$222,000, respectively.
+The actual amount of payroll and benefits expenses which we will be required to reimburse to our Adviser in the future is not determinable, but we currently estimate that during the year ending December 31, 2005 this amount will be approximately \$1,500,000.
 This estimate is based on our current expectations regarding our Adviser's payroll and benefits expenses and the proportion of our Adviser's time we believe will be spent on matters relating to our business.
-To the extent that our Adviser's payroll and benefits expenses are greater than we expect or our Adviser for our share of its time to our business, our actual reimbursement of our Adviser for our share of its payroll and benefits expenses could be materially greater that we currently project.
+To the extent that our Adviser's payroll and benefits expenses are greater than we expect or our Adviser allocates a greater percentage of its time to our business, our actual reimbursement of our Adviser for our share of its payroll and benefits expenses could be materially greater that we currently project.

 We may also be required to reimburse our Adviser for our pro rata portion of all other expenses of our Adviser not reimbursed under the arrangements described above ("overhead expenses"), equal to the total overhead expenses of our Adviser, multiplied by the ratio of hours worked by our Adviser's employees on our projects to the total hours worked by our Adviser's employees.
 However, we will only be required to reimburse our Adviser for our portion of its overhead expenses if the amount of payroll and benefits we reimburse to our Adviser is less than 2.0% of our average invested assets for the year.
 Additionally, we will only be required to reimburse our Adviser for overhead expenses up to the point that reimbursed overhead expenses and payroll and benefits expenses, on a combined basis, equal 2.0% of our average invested assets for the year.
 Our Adviser will bill us on a monthly basis for these amounts.
 Our Adviser must reimburse us annually for the amount by which amounts billed to and paid by us exceed this 2.0% limit during a given year.
-To the extent that overhead expenses which they deem sufficient, we may reimburse our Adviser in future years for the full amount of the excess expenses, or any portion thereof, but only to the extent that the reimbursement would not cause our overhead expense reimbursements to exceed the 2.0% limitation in any year.
-During the period from inception through December 31, 2003, the amount of overhead expenses that we reimbursed to our Adviser was approximately \$95,000.
-The actual amount of overhead expenses for which we will be required to reimburse to our Adviser in the future is not determinable, but we currently estimate that during the year ending December 31, 2004 this amount will be approximately \$275,000.
+To the extent that overhead expenses payable or reimbursable by us exceed this limit and our independent directors determine that the excess expenses were justified based on unusual and nonrecurring factors which they deem sufficient, we may reimburse our Adviser in future years for the full amount of the excess expenses, or any portion thereof, but only to the extent that the reimbursement would not cause our overhead expense reimbursements to exceed the 2.0% limitation in any year.
+During the year ended December 31, 2004 and the period from inception through December 31, 2003, the amount of overhead expenses that we reimbursed to our Adviser was approximately \$285,000 and \$95,000, respectively.
+The actual amount of overhead expenses for which we will be required to reimburse to our Adviser in the future is not determinable, but we currently estimate that during the year ending December 31, 2005 this amount will be approximately \$500,000.